-That title might sound a tad hyperbolic, but honestly, I’ve never been as in love with a kitchen gadget as I am with the Morphy Richards Soup and Saute Maker.
+(ad-gifted) That title might sound a tad hyperbolic, especially as I was given the product to try so you might think I’m biased, but honestly, I’ve never been as in love with a kitchen gadget as I am with the Morphy Richards Saute and Soup Maker.

 This post contains affiliate links and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

-However back in January, I mentioned the Morphy Richards Soup Maker on my healthista.com page – or rather to give it it’s full title, the Morphy Richards Soup and Saute Maker.
+However back in January, I mentioned the Morphy Richards Saute and Soup Maker in another article.
 They didn’t have samples at the time but then someone asked me if I’d like to try one…..erm, yes.
 Was the answer.

-I get to try the Morphy Richards Soup and Saute Maker Myself
+What happened when I tried the Morphy Richards Saute and Soup Maker Myself

 Admittedly, I wasn’t expecting much.
 I certainly wasn’t expecting to be eating scrummy lentil and bacon soup a few days later with The Boyfriend shaking his head, asking ‘so this is just stock, lentils and bacon?’….cue another head shake.

 Frankly, this thing is amazing.
 You pop in anything you want to saute and stir for four minutes, then you add stock, lentils and any other ingredients, put the lid on, choose if you want smooth or chunky, then let it do its thing.
 Which it does.
 IN 21 MINUTES.
 That’s right you ignore the bubbly kettle looking thing for 21 minutes then open it and you have soup.

 We’ve made four more different types since and, other than a brief onion related disaster which had to be saved with beans and nutritional yeast, they’ve been really good.
 We’ve just bought the ingredients for chicken and sweetcorn which is Friday night’s experiment.